devicetree-org/lopper/README-architecture.md

     compilation to ensure that dtbs are generated (with the assumption that the lopper operations will adjust and fix any issues with the input files).

+    It is in the normalization step that lopper performs source analysis (if source is passed as an input) and uses preprocessing (if --enhanced is passed) to maintain non-device tree information (comments, labels, etc).
+    Schema and phandle learning also takes place at this stage (for supported input file types)

     system device tree, device tree and lopper operations files are all processed with the same tools during input file normalization.